Kiruse/reiterate.ts/README.md

 // [[1, 'a'], [2, 'b'], [3, 'c']]
 ```

+**Note** that this microlibrary is still in heavy development and many of its features still in design phase.
+For instance, I'd like to add iterators as callbacks, and async variants at some point.

 ## Usage
 * Most if not all functions supplied by *reiterate* allow passing both regular iterables (such as arrays or sets) as well as iterators (such as `Map.keys()` or generators).
 * *Reiterate* uses a functional approach much like underscore.